openenclave/openenclave/docs/GettingStartedDocs/Contributors/WindowsManualSGX1Prereqs.md

 command line.

-Windows Server 2016 image for an Azure Confidential Compute VM has a Windows version lower than 1709, therefore you need to install PSW v2.4 or above manually.
+Windows Server 2016 image for an Azure Confidential Compute VM has a Windows version lower than 1709, and therefore you need to install PSW v2.4 or above manually.
 You can download [PSW v2.4](http://registrationcenter-download.intel.com/akdlm/irc_nas/15654/Intel%20SGX%20PSW%20for%20Windows%20v2.4.100.51291.exe), extract the zipped files, and run the executable under folder **PSW_EXE_RS2_and_before** to install PSW 2.4.